A Time Line of the American Civil War

 April 6, 1865- The Battle of Sailor's Creek, Virginia.
 Approximately 1/3 of Lee's Army is cornered along the banks of Sailor's (or "Saylor's") Creek and annihilated.

 April 9, 1865- Battle of Appomattox Court House, Virginia.
-After an early morning attempt to break through Union forces blocking the route west to Danville, Virginia, Lee seeks an audience with General Grant to discuss terms.
+After an early morning attempt to break through Union forces blocking the route west to Danville, Virginia, Lee seeks surrender terms with General Grant.
 That afternoon in the parlor of Wilmer McLean, Lee signs the document of surrender.
-On April 12, the Army of Northern Virginia formally surrenders and is disbanded.

 April 14, 1865- President Abraham Lincoln is assassinated by John Wilkes Booth at Ford's Theater in Washington, DC.

-April 26, 1865- General Joseph Johnston signs the surrender document for the Confederate Army of the Tennessee and units attached to his command at Bennett's Place near Durham, NC.
+April 26, 1865- General Joseph Johnston signs the surrender document for the Confederate Army of the Tennessee at Bennett's Place near Durham, NC.

 May 4, 1865- General Richard Taylor surrenders Confederate forces in the Department of Alabama, Mississippi and East Louisiana.

-May 12, 1865- The final battle of the Civil War takes place at Palmito Ranch, Texas.
-It is a Confederate victory.
+May 12, 1865- The final battle of the war, a Confederate victory, takes place at Palmito Ranch, TX.

 May 26, 1865- General Simon Bolivar Buckner enters into terms for surrender of the Army of the Trans-Mississippi, which are agreed to on June 2, 1865.The Civil War officially ends.